Alluxio/alluxio/docs/en/Security.md

 (by default), Alluxio file system will grant or deny user access based on the requesting user and the POSIX permission model of the files or directories to access.
 Note that, authentication cannot be `NOSASL` as authorization requires user information.
-1. [Access Control List](#aclpermission): In addition to the POSIX permission model, Alluxio implements an Access Control List(ACL) model similar to those found in Linux and HDFS.
+1. [Access Control Lists](#Access-Contro-Lists): In addition to the POSIX permission model, Alluxio implements an Access Control List(ACL) model similar to those found in Linux and HDFS.
-ACL model is more flexible and allows administrators to manage any user or group's permissions to any file system object.
+The ACL model is more flexible and allows administrators to manage any user or group's permissions to any file system object.
 1. [Impersonation](#impersonation): Alluxio supports user impersonation so one user can access Alluxio on the behalf of another user.
 This can be useful if an Alluxio client is part of a service which provides access to Alluxio for many different users.
 1. [Auditing](#auditing): If `alluxio.master.audit.logging.enabled=true`, Alluxio file system
 maintains an audit log for user accesses to file metadata.